How can we integrate technology into parenting and model smart usage? The experts have some advice for parenting in a world of screens.

 Make eye contact, not iContact

 While doing research for her book, Alone Together, Sherry Turkle chatted with children who complained about their parents being disconnected.
 “They talked about moms who bring their phones to bedtime, or when they approach the car after school and the parent makes a hand gesture instead of eye contact because they’re finishing an email.”
 The result?
-Children are modeling the same behaviour.
-“As a professor, I find that children are having trouble making eye contact.
-They would rather send an email than come by during office hours.
-Social skills are vanishing,” notes Turkle.
-The answer: make and maintain a connection and resist the urge to take a tech interlude.
-Stay present in that moment.
-You can finish your mail or send the text when you have finished connecting with a real person in real time.
+Children are modelling the same behaviour.

 New tech, new methods

 While the binge-watching trend may signal a worrying focus on consumption, research shows that active teaching and learning approaches are good for learners.
 The future of our classrooms relies on teachers harnessing this energy, combining it with the benefits of technology and then activating learning in the classroom.
-By moving children from passive readers and hearers to active curators and creators, teachers and parents can significantly impact both the learner’s enthusiasm in the classroom, how much they learn and make technological interactions positive and productive.